 PCIT is most effective with children ages 2-7 years old who exhibit disruptive behaviors such as: trouble listening to adult requests and/or argues with adults, can’t sit still or play alone, has difficulty taking turns, throws temper tantrums, hits or kicks others/destroys things.
 Diagnoses may include (but are not limited to): ADD/ADHD, Oppositional Defiant Disorder, or the victim of physical abuse or trauma, children experiencing family disruptions or a foster care placement.

-For more information, or to refer a child for services contact the Achievement Center’s Intake Department.
+For more information, or to refer a child for services contact the Achievement Center of LECOM Health’s Intake Department.

 Help us make a difference in the lives of children and families in the Erie region.
 Your support will be used to maximize the potential of every child we serve.DONATE